 Our history

 We helped to build Human Rights Watch and other organisations advocating for human rights principles and disseminating information about repression.
 We supported the campaign to establish the International Criminal Court.
-We supported the peace process in Northern Ireland, and, later, work on torture and extrajudicial rendition of terror suspects to countries where torture was practiced with impunity.
-We funded forensic work on mass graves, and efforts to memorialise human rights abuses and atrocities.
-We supported environmental groups in authoritarian and post-authoritarian contexts, partly for the benefits of conservation and caring for the environment, and partly to encourage civil society generally.
+We helped the peace process in Northern Ireland, and, later, work on torture and extrajudicial rendition of terror suspects to countries where torture was practiced with impunity.
+We funded forensic excavation of mass graves, and efforts to memorialise human rights abuses and atrocities.
+We supported environmental groups, particularly in authoritarian and post-authoritarian contexts.

 Human rights are principles for a just society.
 The case against torture and extra-judicial executions unfortunately still needs to be reiterated, even in democracies.
-Fundamental rights of free expression and the principle of the independence of the judiciary are coming under attack in the new authoritarian movements in Europe and elsewhere.
-Corruption and misinformation corrode democracy and the rule of law in many parts of the world, accompanied by intimidation and violence, including the murder of journalists and others.
-Funding human rights is increasingly challenging, but our work is continuing and expanding.
+Fundamental rights of free expression and the principle of the independence of the judiciary are coming under attack from the new authoritarian movements in Europe and elsewhere.
+Corruption and misinformation corrode democracy and the rule of law in many parts of the world, accompanied by intimidation and violence.
+Brutal wars destroy lives and groups claiming to do human rights work publish material on websites and social media glorifying or condoning violence against civilians, disregarding fundamental principles of international humanitarian law and human rights.

 Sigrid Rausing